Leftover turkey vegetable soup with bacon. This is a delicious recipe that includes bacon for extra flavor.

 Mary Jo’s bread was perfect with the soup.
 It was honey whole wheat bread which is a soft, sandwich style bread with great texture and flavor.

 The recipe ingredients shown were enough for the two of us, so you should adjust the amounts to suit your needs.
 I didn’t want leftover, leftover turkey vegetable soup!
-Here’s the printable recipe.
+Here’s the printable Recipe Card.

 Leftover Turkey Vegetable Soup